 By now, your soy milk should no longer look like soy milk; you should have a pot of pale yellow whey and whitish curds.

-Tofu Step 2: Drain the Whey, Mold the Tofu
+Step 3: Drain and Form the Tofu

 What to Do With Tofu